Procedural Safeguards in Maryland

 What Maryland Requires

-PWN must include: description of action, rationale, alternatives considered and rejected, assessment procedures, available sources of information, and procedural safeguards (34 CFR 300.503(b)).
+PWN must include: description of action, rationale, evaluation procedures/records used, statement of safeguards, sources for assistance, alternatives considered and rejected, and other relevant factors (34 CFR 300.503(b)(1)–(7)).

-All notices must be in language understandable to the public and in the parent's native language when feasible (34 CFR 300.503(c)).
+All notices must be in language understandable to the public and in the parent's native language or mode of communication when feasible (34 CFR 300.503(c)).

 Maryland is an all-party consent state for recording — all parties must consent before recording IEP meetings (Md.
 Code Ann., Cts. & Jud.
 Proc. § 10-402).